huaminghuangtw/Evergreen-Notes/Permanent-Notes/Simple is beautiful.md

 ---
 title: Simple is beautiful
 created: 2025-02-21T16:42:30
-modified: 2025-08-10T14:28:42
+modified: 2025-08-29T08:30:45
 ---

 > _”Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it's worth it in the end because once you get there, you can move mountains.” — Steve Jobs_
+But it’s worth it in the end because once you get there, you can move mountains.” — Steve Jobs_

 > _“Take a simple idea, and take it seriously.” — Charlie Munger_